Skip to main content

 When can we expect results?
 How will we get them?

-If you have questions about CPTC’s administration of the survey, contact Derek McFarland, the Survey Administrator or Samantha Dana, the Acting VP for Strategic Development, and Director of Institutional Research and Grants.
+- If you have questions about CPTC’s administration of the survey, contact Derek McFarland, the Survey Administrator or Samantha Dana, Associate Vice President for Institutional Effectiveness.